-What Food To Put Out For Birds In The Winter
+What To Feed Birds In The Winter

 When buying bird seed for garden birds look for a high-quality mixed bag of seed.
 Mixes that contain sunflower seeds, maize, and peanut granules are great, as well as ones containing small and large seeds.
 These kinds of mixes make them suitable for a wide variety of garden birds.

 It is best to avoid mixes containing a high quantity of pulses.
 These include split peas, lentils, beans, as well as rice.
 This is because smaller species of garden birds (who tend to need food the most in winter) are unable to eat these items.

 If you’re feeding birds seed, bear in mind that you’ll need some kind of feeder.
 Birdseed can be placed loosely on a bird table*.
 Alternatively, pop it in a bird feeder.

 Mealworms are appreciated by most garden birds all year round, especially robins and blackbirds.
 Buy good quality mealworms from a local pet shop or garden centre, or from the RSPB, and pop them on a bird table*.